1973 Belmont Stakes: Pre-race coverage

 Secretariat, Sham, Pvt.
 Smiles, and My Gallant were the first four horses to be entered into the Belmont Stakes.
 Secretariat, winner of both the Kentucky Derby and the Preakness Stakes, was the odds on favorite to win the event.
 The added distance of the Belmont when compared to the Derby and Preakness was found to be one potential reason for Secretariat to lose the race.
 Steve Cady of The New York Times wrote that Secretariat could be defeated if the pace of the race went too fast or was too slow for too long, in both of which scenarios he felt Sham would win.
 Sham received significant attention as well and was thought to be the second best horse, along with having the potential of becoming the first horse to be runner-up in all the Triple Crown races.
 My Gallant was considered the best of the rest, especially as he was the progeny of Gallant Man, who set the Belmont Stakes course record of 2:26 3/5 in the 1957 edition.

 Knightly Dawn was entered into the race on June 6 and was thought to bring early speed to the race and alter the way it would be run.
 Before Knightly Dawn's entry, Secretariat was speculated to lead from the race's start.
 With the presence of Knightly Dawn, William Boniface of The Baltimore Sun believed that Secretariat would have to run faster earlier on, thus making the final half-mile more unpredictable.
 Pancho Martin, the trainer of Knightly Dawn, said he would only run the horse if it rained as Knightly Dawn's only previous success had been in the Jersey Derby on a sloppy track.
 However, Knightly Dawn was scratched prior to race day.
+The horse's scratch also reduced the winner's share from $150,200 to $90,120.

 There was much speculation going into the Stakes over Secretariat's bid for the Triple Crown.
 Since 1948, when Citation achieved the feat, there had been six horses that had won both the Kentucky Derby and the Preakness Stakes before failing in the Belmont Stakes.
 When comparing Secretariat to those six horses' health and fitness before the Belmont Stakes, writer Boniface felt Secretariat was in the best shape, almost as good as when he entered the Kentucky Derby weeks prior.
 Just days before the Belmont, Secretariat ran five furlongs in just under a minute in a morning workout.
 Following that, Secretariat's jockey Ron Turcotte told reporters that Secretariat was ready for a top charge on Saturday.